Pseudocode and Flowcharts

 Here's the output.

 Using flowcharts is another productive strategy to improve efficiency and efficacy of the software development processes.
 Flowcharts have dual utility.
-They can be constructed prior to writing code and can also be produced after code as a documentation aide.
+They can be constructed prior to writing code to as a planning aid and as means to make the code writing process more efficient and correct.
+Flowcharts also have the benefit of being program documentation which can be consulted during planning, testing, and maintenance processes.
 For our purposes, flowcharts should always be constructed BEFORE writing code as a substantial tool for understanding and refining program logic.
 Flowcharts are built using common and generic symbols to represent common program operations.

 Unlike pseudocode that can have a syntactic flavor, flowcharting symbols are consistent across all programming languages making flowcharts very portable.
 Also, a developer with minimal or even no experience in the target language should have little difficulty following program flow as illustrated in a flowchart.